LinusU/node-albatross/readme.md

 Finds a document and updates it in one atomic operation.

 By default, the document _before_ the update is returned.
-To return the document _after_ the update, pass `returnOriginal: false` in the options.
+To return the document _after_ the update, pass `returnDocument: 'after'` in the options.

 #### `updateOne(filter, update[, opts]): Promise<UpdateResult>`